London, Ontario: Livability

 Nevertheless, the city's cost of living remains lower than many other southern Ontario cities.
-London is known for being a medium-sized city with big city amenities, having over 422,000 residents as of the 2021 census yet having all of the services one could find in a large city, including two large-scale shopping malls, Masonville Place and White Oaks Mall, regional health care centres, the London International Airport, Boler Mountain skiing center and post secondary education hubs such as the University of Western Ontario and Fanshawe College.
+London is known for being a medium-sized city with big city amenities, having over 422,000 residents as of the 2021 census yet having all of the services one could find in a large city, including two large-scale shopping malls, Masonville Place and White Oaks Mall, regional health care centres, the London International Airport, Boler Mountain skiing centre and post secondary education hubs such as the University of Western Ontario and Fanshawe College.
 In mid-2021, London had an 8.75% cheaper cost of living, and 27.5% cheaper cost of rent, compared to nearby Toronto.

 London has nine major parks and gardens throughout the city, many of which run along the Thames River and are interconnected by a series of pedestrian and bike paths, known as the Thames Valley Parkway.
 This path system is 40 km in length, and connects to an additional 150 km of bike and hiking trails throughout the city.
 The city's largest park, Springbank Park, is 140 ha and contains 30 km of trails.
 It is also home to Storybook Gardens, a family attraction open year-round.

 The city includes many pedestrian walkways throughout its neighbourhoods.
 Newer settled areas in the northwest end of the city include long pathways between housing developments and tall grass bordering Snake Creek, a thin waterway connected to the Thames River.
 These walkways connect the neighbourhoods of Fox Hollow, White Hills, Sherwood Forest and the western portion of Masonville, also running through parts of Medway Valley Heritage Forest.

 Sports

 London is the home of the London Knights of the Ontario Hockey League, who play at the Canada Life Place.
 The Knights are 2004–2005, 2015–2016 and 2024-2025 OHL and Memorial Cup Champions.
-During the summer months, the London Majors of the Intercounty Baseball League play at Labatt Park.
+During the summer months, the London Majors of the Canadian Baseball League play at Labatt Park.
 FC London of League1 Ontario and founded in 2008 is the highest level of soccer in London.
-The squad plays at German Canadian Club of London Field.
+The squad plays at Tricar Field.
 Other sports teams include the London Silver Dolphins Swim Team, the Forest City Volleyball Club, London Cricket Club, the London St. George's Rugby Club, the London Aquatics Club, the London Rhythmic Gymnastics Club, the London Rowing Club, London City Soccer Club and Forest City London.